munificent/craftinginterpreters/book/classes.md

 </aside>

-Parsing is simple since it's a single token which our lexer already recognizes as a reserved word:
+Parsing is simple since it's a single token which our lexer already recognizes as a reserved word.

 ^code parse-this (2 before, 2 after)